-The Pathophysiology course provides a thorough overview of the concepts of disease processes.
+The Pathophysiology for the Health Sciences course provides a thorough overview of the concepts of disease processes.
 Students will learn about a broad spectrum of diseases, from a systems perspective.

 - Self-directed course delivered entirely online

 - Enrol anytime

 - 150 hours of learning, to be completed in up to 12 months

 - Course material derived from CHA Learning’s Health Information Management (HIM) program

 This course is designed for anyone wishing to gain a comprehensive understanding of pathophysiology, and those wishing to enter fields related to healthcare or health sciences.
 This course is eligible for exemption for those accepted to CHA Learning’s Health Information Management (HIM) program.

 CHA Learning suggests taking Anatomy & Physiology prior to or concurrently with the Pathophysiology course.
 This is not mandatory, but recommended.
 This course can be taken in combination with Anatomy & Physiology and/or Medical Terminology.